earkevin11/Consuming-APIs/README.md

   Note: The API returns a Bearer token (access token) — typically valid for 30 minutes or so.
 You will have to request it again once it expires.

-- ⚙️ 3.
-Making Authenticated API Requests
+# Step 3. ⚙️ Making Authenticated API Requests
   - Once you have the bearer token (access token), you include it in the Authorization header of your next requests:
   - That is how you authenticate and prove who you say you are to the API endpoint.
   - GET "https://api.crowdstrike.com/settings/entities/policy/v1?service=Detective"